 Outside writers would have to essentially embed themselves in your company.

 They would have to get to know your people and build relationships.
 They would have to become familiar with your product or service, your processes, your methodology, your technology.
 In other words, they would basically have to become an employee.

-If you work with an outside agency expecting, you will likely pay more and get less than if the writer were a direct employee.
+If you work with an outside agency, you will likely pay more and get less than if the writer were a direct employee.

 If you’re a company of 100 or 200 employees, you can probably imagine absorbing another salary into your expenses, but what if you are a company of 10 or 20 employees?

 If you have a writer on staff, CEOs don’t have to try to schedule time on some agency’s calendar to create content.
-They can walk across the office and have a conversation with a writer who is always there for the team — and they’re not paying extra for each meeting.
+They can walk across the office, or shoot a quick message to have a conversation with a writer who is always there for the team — and they’re not paying extra for each meeting.